Our project

 The EUROSION project aims at creating a robust monitoring network to assess soil erosion status and trends across spatial and temporal scales and promote best management practices to agricultural land managers and decision-makers to reduce soil erosion.

 Erosion is a major threat to the ecosystemic services provided by soils, especially for nutrient cycling, provision of food, water purification, leading to significant on- and off-side effects that need to be monitored, studied and prevented.
-To tackle these pressing challenges, the European Union launched on November 1st, 2025, EUROSION, a large-scale research and innovation project with a budget of €11.49 million, bringing together 24 partners from 13 countries, stretching from Tunisia to Norway and Cardiff to Turkey.
+To tackle these pressing challenges, the European Union launched on November 1st, 2025, EUROSION, a large-scale research and innovation project with a budget of €11.49 million, bringing together 24 partners from 13 countries, stretching from Tunisia to Norway and United Kingdom to Türkiye.

 EUROSION aims to advance knowledge, develop innovative solutions, and support effective strategies to protect soils and sustain their vital functions for ecosystems and society.